Miette River

 Baptiste Millette, an employee of the fur-trading North West Company, was the namesake of Roche Miette and other “Miette” place names in the vicinity.

 Fur-trader George McDougall [1788–1849] crossed the pass in 1827.
-His journal has been lost, but in a copy, which is of doubtful authenticity [see Harvey, “The mystery of Mount Robson”], is stated,
+His journal has been lost, but a copy of doubtful authenticity (2) reproduced in Yellowhead Pass and its People (3) states,

-May First – On this day we came to the winter house of William Henry, having had nothing to eat for two days.
+May First — On this day we came to the winter house of William Henry, having had nothing to eat for two days.
 My people were exhausted, and but for coming upon fresh snow-shoe tracks at the Miette River, which gave them courage to struggle on we might have all perished.
-[Quoted in Yellowhead Pass and its People]
+(4)

 References: